mrmxf/opentsg-widgets/README.md

 #### Bars

 The ebu3373 bars are generated to fill the space.
-The bars are in 10 bit BT2020 colour space.
+The bars are in 10 bit BT2020 colour space, and contain colour used for testing conversions to
+REC 709.

 It has no fields, only the location is required.

 #### Luma

 A horizontal luma ramp from the 10 bit value 4 to 1019, is generated to fill the widget area.
+It is used for checking linear mapping functions and for clipping of lights and darks.

 It has no fields, only the location is required.